 - Catholics represent the religious minority in their communities.

-Annually, the Catholic Extension Chancellor and Board of Governors use the data and analysis referenced in question #5 to determine which dioceses are given mission status.
+Annually, the Catholic Extension Chancellor and Board of Governors use the data and analysis referenced in question #5 to determine which dioceses are given Extension Diocese status.

-- Each year, Catholic Extension reviews audited financial statements from all dioceses that wish to maintain their mission status.
+- Each year, Catholic Extension reviews audited financial statements from all dioceses that wish to maintain their Extension Diocese status.
 Based on the information collected, Catholic Extension presents its analysis to the Board of Governors for review.

-- Every three years, Catholic Extension surveys all mission dioceses, reviewing both non-financial and financial information.
+- Every three years, Catholic Extension surveys all Extension dioceses, reviewing both non-financial and financial information.
 Based on the information collected, Catholic Extension presents its analysis to the Board of Governors.

 Funding Request Procedure